 Get an "A" for personality.

-What is a pre-employment personality test?
+So, what is a pre-employment personality test?

 Good question.
-A personality test is an assessment used by employers to find a candidate whose character traits are best suited for a specific position.
-The pre-employment testing is designed to reveal particular aspects of a candidate’s personality and the likelihood that he or she will excel in such a position.
+A personality test is an assessment used by employers to help find a candidate whose character traits are best suited for a specific position.
+The pre-employment testing is designed to reveal particular aspects of a candidate’s personality and estimate the likelihood that he or she will excel in such a position.